-Dermatology (updated 2021) What makes a strong applicant?
-Great Step 1 score, strong clinical grades, volunteering, engagement in community outreach, student leadership, LOR, research all beneficialAlthough the stats associated with a typical derm applicant are intimidating, many programs will consider your application despite some "deficiencies".
+Dermatology (updated 2022) What makes a strong applicant?
+Great Step 1 score, strong clinical grades, volunteering, engagement in community outreach, student leadership, LOR, research all beneficial - Research in dermatology or a closely related field Although the stats associated with a typical derm applicant are intimidating, many programs will consider your application despite some "deficiencies".
 Strong clinical grades, tangible evidence that you have a true interest in the field of dermatology, favorable recommendations from away rotations, and some research (even if it's not published or in the field of Dermatology) are all helpful ways to hurdle the initial screening barriers.
-2020 NRMP Match Data for U.S. MD Seniors Match rate: 84.7% Mean Step 1: 248 Mean Step 2: 256 Mean abstracts, presentations, pubs: 19.0 Mean volunteer experiences: 9.4 % in AOA: 47.4% Advice for years MS1-4 MS1: Reach out to Dr. Vary and Colven for networking and research MS2: focus on Step1 MS3: continue research, do well on Step 2, apply EARLY to away rotations MS4: do well on derm rotation and aways Helpful advisors?
+2020 NRMP Match Data for U.S. MD Seniors Match rate: 84.7% Mean Step 1: 248 Mean Step 2: 256 Mean abstracts, presentations, pubs: 19.0 Mean volunteer experiences: 9.4 % in AOA: 47.4% Advice for years MS1-4 MS1: Reach out to Dr. Vary and Colven for networking and research, focus on doing well in classes and building a strong foundation for Step 1, get involved with the derm interest group, and do volunteering that you're passionate about (these don't have to be derm related).
+MS2: focus on Step1 (this may be less relevant with Step 1 going to pass/fail), get more involved in research projects.
+MS3: continue research, do well on Step 2, apply EARLY to away rotations MS4: do well on derm rotation and aways Helpful advisors?
 Dr. Jay Vary is the med student advisor.
 He responds quickly to emails and will tell you the truth regarding your chances of matching.
 Can help you find research projectsDr.
 Colven, the program director Sub-I recommended?
 No real "sub-Is" in derm but you should complete the 4-week derm rotation at UWAlso consider Pediatric Dermatology & Rheumatology rotation Away rotations?
 Yes, at least one.
-Many do 2-3.
+Consider doing 2 or 3 if rules allow for it.
 Do them in June-September.
 Get LORs!Away rotations are critical.
 A way to connect with programs to secure interviews and letters of rec How important are board scores?
-Average score in 2020 was 248 and is only going upHelpful to have great scores but not imperative.
+Board scores are high and trending upwardHelpful to have great scores but not imperative.
 My step 1 score was below average for derm.
 Despite this I still received interviewsWhile fairly important now, this may change with Step going to P/F Letters of recommendation?
 3-4 LOR from academic dermatologists (home and away).
 A few programs use a standardized letter they want you to have at least one of.
-If you get a letter from an away try to get from chair or PDIf you have a strong Medicine letter (especially one that may be able to speak to who you are as a person), may be another optionBe sure to ask letter writers whether they feel comfortable writing you a STRONG letter How many programs did you apply to/interview at?
-Applied to 80, received 5 interviews (2018 match) Applied to 70.
+If you get a letter from an away try to get from chair or PDIf you have a strong Medicine letter (especially one that may be able to speak to who you are as a person), may be another option

+Be sure to ask letter writers whether they feel comfortable writing you a STRONG letter - Many prelims require a medicine letter (some require it to be a department letter) How many programs did you apply to/interview at?
+Applied to \sim 90, received 14 interviews (2022 match)Applied to 80, received 5 interviews (2018 match)Applied to 70.
 Interviewed at 6.
 (2018 match) When are interviews?
 When did you take time off? mid-November-January.
 Some into early FebPrelim interviews start as early as October, which makes the interview season longer that most classmatesI took off mid-Nov to mid-Jan.